FDK is our children’s provision for babies through to children in Year 6. It takes place during our 11:00am service and there are 3 different groups.

 For your comfort and support, we have made available a crèche facility filled with a variety of toys and a baby changing area.

 The room also includes a live video feed to everything happening in our Main Arena…so you don’t have to miss a thing!

-Wonder is in Meeting Room 1 and available during both our 9:30am and 11:30am services on a Sunday.
+Wonder is in Meeting Room 1 and available during our 11:00am service on a Sunday.
 Please note it is a non-supervised room so parents are responsible for their children at all times.

 Burst is for all children aged 3 – Year 1.
 The room is set up for children to come and play together and once they are settled, we have an interactive bible story and small groups plus songs, craft, snack and games.